GreenStar Homes Certification Manual Version 4

 Verification

-Energy Rater should avoid blower door testing if asbestos is present and estimate air leakage until it is repaired.
+Energy Rater should avoid blower door testing if asbestos is present and should instead estimate air leakage until the risk of exposure to asbestos has been eliminated

 No knob and tube wiring remains in the home